DFE-Digital/education-benchmarking-and-insights/documentation/testing/Test-Data-Preperation-Guide.md

 Match floor area URNs with academies schools and replace the school name in floor area with the updated academy school name.

 ### Step 15
-Match the TrustHistory URNs with the academies schools and replace the EstablishmentName with the academy name.
+If trusthistory.json exists then match the TrustHistory URNs with the academies schools and replace the EstablishmentName with the academy name.

 ### Step 16
-Update GroupName in filtered TrustHistory to dummy names.
+if TrustHistory.json exists then update GroupName in filtered TrustHistory to dummy names.

 ### Step 17
 Update the "TrustOrCompanyName" from MAT files to "GroupName" from TrustHistory whose UID matches with TrustHistory file.